hastec-fr/apash/doc/fr/hastec/apash/commons-lang/ArrayUtils/getNumberOfElements.md

 # ArrayUtils.getNumberOfElements
 Returns the number of elements in the arrays.
 ## Description
-   This number correspond to the lenght in zsh and could be different in bash due to the discontinued indexes.
+   This number correspond to the lenght in zsh and could be different in bash. due to the discontinued indexes.

 ## History